 Our students represent the next generation of global thinkers and leaders.
-As the name implies, the focus of the classes is on academic English so that our students can quickly move to graduate and undergraduate programs at Lewis & Clark or other institutions.
+As the name implies, the focus of the classes is on academic English so that our students can quickly move to undergraduate and graduate programs at Lewis & Clark or other institutions.

 What will you experience while you are with us?
 First and foremost, you will begin by studying English through academic content.
-You will be in AES classes 20 hours a week, and your studies will prepare you to begin your graduate studies in the fall.
 In your classes, you will read and discuss a variety of articles that expose you to major assumptions, knowledge, and approaches encountered within the global community.
 You will read a wide variety of un-adapted texts and sources, recognize and develop different writing styles and rhetorical patterns, engage in in-depth research, and develop complex analytical and critical problem-solving skills in English.
 In your classes, you will also learn to use different computer software programs in order to collaborate with your colleagues and to prepare and present your research formally.